iafisher/isqlite/README.md

 isqlite is a wrapper around Python's SQLite library.
+It has a more convenient API, support for automated schema changes, and a command-line interface.

 **WARNING:** isqlite is in beta.
-Make sure to back up your data before using it with isqlite.
+Use with caution, and back up your data.

 ```python
 from isqlite import Database, Table, columns